-Council Tax collection currently holds a surplus position of £0.614 million as at 31 March 2020, compared to a surplus of £1.675 million at 31 March 2019.
-The surplus will be allocated out to the precepting bodies during 2020/2021.
+Council Tax collection currently holds a deficit position of £0.330 million as at 31 March 2021, compared to a surplus of £0.615 million at 31 March 2020.
+The deficit will be predominantly allocated out to the precepting bodies across a three year period in accordance with the Collection Fund deficit spreading scheme announced by the government in July 2020.